 - Step 3: Tell them what they got wrong.
-This you may want to practice, to make sure you specifically explain the problem and try not to be too wrapped up in frustration or anger that could lead to saying hurtful things (we are oh-so-guilty of that, and often regret it later).
-Remember some standard tips for communicating feelings.
-Simple 101 changes like replacing “you made me feel…” for ‘when you did or said X, I felt Y’ can shift things from feeling like an accusation to a conversation helping them understand your experience.
+You may want to practice this, to make sure you specifically explain the problem and try not to be too wrapped up in frustration or anger that could lead to saying hurtful things you may regret later.
+Remember some standard tips for communicating feelings… Changes like replacing “You made me feel…” for “When you did or said X, I felt Y” can shift things from feeling like an accusation to a conversation helping them understand your experience.

-- Step 4: Explain what would have been helpful and / or tell them how they can better support you in the future.
-Simple things like, “what would really help me is X” or “please don’t say X, because I feel like you are trying to rush my grief.
+- Step 4: Explain what would have been helpful and/or tell them how they can better support you in the future.
+Simple things like “What would really help me is X” or “Please don’t say X, because I feel like you are trying to rush my grief” can be so helpful.

-- Educate people.
+Educate people.
 I know, I practically felt your eyes collectively rolling.
-But seriously, it is the only way we can slowly change the culture of how people support one another.
+But seriously, it’s the only way we can slowly change the culture of how people support one another.
 Check out and share this easy guide with your friends on how to be a good support person.
-It won’t be specific to your needs (you’ll have to fill in those gaps) but it is a great place to start.
+It won’t be specific to your needs (You’ll have to fill in those gaps!), but it’s a great place to start.

-In the meantime, share your comments (including any tips and advice for those grieving, or those supporting them) in the comments.
-Even if you just want to complain about why you HATE this post.
+Share your comments below (including any tips and advice for those grieving, or those supporting them).
+Yes, even if you just want to complain about why you hate this post.
 Don’t worry, I’ve already emotionally prepared myself.
-And if you’re worried you’ll forget to check back in for part 2 of this post, just subscribe and all our new posts will come right to your inbox.
+And, of course, subscribe.